 I Had a Dream NEW!

 Trust in the Lord, stand on His promises, and completely believe.

-Keep your eyes focused on the Jesus; don’t be distracted by the lures of the world.
+A Christian poem that reminds us to keep our eyes focused on Jesus and not to be distracted by the lures of the world.

 In the Mirror NEW!

 What do you see when YOU look in the mirror?

 A Christian poem about God’s grace and how it is extended to everyone–even those who purposely travel far from Him.